DooHyun2/Mg_XAI/README.md

 positive correlation: Increasing the dopant amount generally improves the voltage.
 Superiority of Cobalt: Red dots (Co) consistently appear at the top, confirming that Cobalt is the most efficient element for maximizing voltage.
-Minimum Requiremnet: To achieve a positive voltage gain (abobe the baseline), a doping amount of at least  0.25 is required.
+Minimum Requirement: To achieve a positive voltage gain (above the baseline), a doping amount of at least  0.25 is required.